krang-8/Game-Project/README.md

                                                     // {UN}TITLED GAME

-1. Download Demo3.zip folder from releases.
-The current release is titled "Demo 3".
+1. From the realeases tab, download the folder titled "Demo3.zip".
 2. Extract the ZIP file into a folder.
 3. Import the extracted files into the src folder of your IDE of chosing.
        We recommend Eclipse or IntelliJ.